 When looking at £250000 mortgages it may be wise to first decide whether a repayment or interest-only mortgage would be more suitable for specific borrowing needs:

-- Repayment: As the name would suggest, with this kind of mortgage the borrower’s monthly mortgage payment also repay an amount of the capital borrowed in addition to the interest accumulation, this means that by the end of the mortgage’s full-term the borrower will have completely repaid the mortgage.
+- Repayment: As the name would suggest, with this kind of mortgage the borrower’s monthly mortgage payment also repays an amount of the capital borrowed in addition to the interest accumulation.
+This means that by the end of the mortgage’s full-term the borrower will have completely repaid the mortgage.

-- Interest-Only: With this kind of mortgage the monthly payment only covers the interest that accrues on the loan, this means that at the end of the mortgage the borrower is required to repay the original amount borrowed in full.
-As such lenders usually have more rigorious requirements for their interest-only products, such as requiring applicants to have higher incomes than would be necessary with a repayment mortgage and to also show them with a detailed savings or investment plan for how they intend to raise the necessary repayment capital over the course of the mortgage, simply stating they intend to sell the property and rely on the increase in its value over time will not usually be sufficient.
+- Interest-Only: With this kind of mortgage, the monthly payment only covers the interest that accrues on the loan.
+This means that at the end of the mortgage the borrower is required to repay the original amount borrowed in full.
+As such lenders usually have more rigorious requirements for their interest-only products, such as requiring applicants to have higher incomes than would be necessary with a repayment mortgage, and to also show them with a detailed savings or investment plan for how they intend to raise the necessary repayment capital over the course of the mortgage.
+The plan must be well thought through, simply stating they intend to sell the property, and rely on the increase in its value over time will not usually be sufficient.

 Using the services of an independent mortgage adviser may be beneficial to potential borrowers.
-Advisers that offer a whole-of-market service can use their professional knowledge of the industry to search across a range of providers to try and find the most suitable products for their clients and give them impartial advice.
+Advisers that offer a whole-of-market service can use their professional knowledge of the industry to search across a range of providers, and find the most suitable products for their clients and give them impartial advice.

 To find out if Fair Mortgages could help you, you can fill in the online contact form or call directly on: 0117 313 7780